-Communities reported significant challenges in accessing maternal and child health services.
+Communities reported significant challenges in accessing maternal and child health services, with fewer services available or not available at all.
 Pregnant women face difficulties obtaining necessary care, especially at night when health workers are unavailable.
-The discontinuation of government schemes, like the Linda Mama program in Kenya, has exacerbated these issues, leading to preventable fatalities and increased financial burden on families.
+The distance and cost to get to health is a barrier with community members reporting reduced visits to health centres and only attending for serious conditions, leading to death of patients on the way.
+The ineffectiveness of government schemes, like the Linda Mama program in Kenya, has exacerbated these issues, leading to preventable fatalities and increased financial burden on families.